WistfulHopes/NightSkyEngineSite/content/quick-start.md

 <img src="..\images\quick-start\paper2d.png" alt="Paper2D Settings" style="width:400px;"/>
 {{< /rawhtml >}}

+# EVERYTHING BELOW HAS NOT BEEN REWRITTEN YET.
+PLEASE BE PATIENT.

 Now, navigate to your blueprint, and under Class Defaults, add an element to Flipbook Data for each of your character's flipbooks.

 {{< rawhtml >}}